sento documentation

 Stashing messages

-away messages for when the actor is in a state that doesn't allow it to handle certain messages. unstash-all
+Stashing allows the actor to stash away messages for when the actor is in a state that doesn't allow it to handle certain messages. unstash-all can unstash all stashed messages.

 See: API documentation for more info.